SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I would like to express my deepest gratitude to

-Nikhil, an ex-club head, who had the vision behind many of these systems, framed words in a way that accurately described the way I fel, and supported me throughout my journeys of both debate and writing.
+Nikhil, an ex-club head, who had the vision behind many of these systems, framed words in a way that accurately described the way I felt, and supported me throughout my journeys of both debate and writing.

 Stuthi, an ex-club head, who proofread this book and gave me the very contributions I was missing.

 Nahush, who peeked at Stuthi's phone while she was proofreading it, searched up the site at home, read the whole book, and showed me that there's someone out there who would read all my word vomit.
 Without Nahush I would never have the determination to go on and complete this book.

-Samuel, another ex-club head, my mentor, the senior who I always looked up to, the soul who made scattered members converge around him like a campfire, my main source of Debsoc lore, and a man with whom I have discussed Debsoc systems extensively.
+Samuel, another ex-club head, my mentor, the senior whom I always looked up to, the soul who made scattered members converge around him like a campfire, my main source of Debsoc lore, and a man with whom I have discussed Debsoc systems extensively.

 Everyone, my seniors, my batchmates, my juniors, who I've met along the journey and gave me insight into how things work in the debate world.